Liquid Movement Project

 One critique remarked, “Love the light and style, a bit of Parmigianino and other 16th century artists.
 I think you have captured something special with the warmth of color.
 I would certainly pursue this combination of modern movement and old subtle light.
 Very intriguing.”

-The work can be previewed at: External link opens in new tab or windowhttp://www.edgewaterphotopro.com/dance-movement.html
+The work can be previewed at: http://www.edgewaterphotopro.com/dance-movement.html